 As the insurance laws landscape changes, it is inevitable that benefits will also change.
-Many of us are finding that our deductibles are growing, yet our coverage is decreasing.
+Many are finding that our deductibles are growing, yet our coverage is decreasing.
 Who wouldn’t welcome medical assistance?
 When it comes to therapy, we are noticing families’ deductibles are such high amounts that many typically do not meet their deductible, even when closing in on a year’s worth of treatment.
 This results in families paying for services 100% out of pocket.
 Similarly, sometimes additional costs can be incurred when a child needs a specific device or equipment to meet their therapeutic needs, but it is not covered by the insurance policy.
 In these cases, it would not hurt to have some assistance.

 Medical Assistance Grants for Speech Therapy

 Champions for Children helps Georgia’s medically fragile and special needs children realize their full potential and enjoy a state of well being, including being cared for by their families at home.
 Additional program goals are to increase awareness throughout Georgia about non-profit services available to medically fragile and special needs children and increase access to healthcare and support services.

 United Healthcare Children’s Foundation mission is to provide medical grants for speech therapy that significantly enhance the clinical condition or quality of life of children across the United States, covered under a commercial health insurance plan and are 16 years old or younger.